 Hello!
 I am super excited to welcome you to the Eternal community.
 My name is Neon, and I will lead you through your introduction to Eternal.
 I have been playing the game for a long time, and have probably written more about Eternal than anyone else.
 I know that when you are just starting out it can be confusing.
 I hope to help you with that!
-This guide should be useful to anyone coming from Magic the Gathering, Hearthstone, or even if you have never played any card games!
+This guide should be useful to anyone coming from Magic the Gathering, Hearthstone, or even if you have never played any card games at all!
 I plan to link to a bunch of other resources, so you will have lots of additional stuff to check out.
 Let’s get started!

 Thinking about starting Eternal, but not quite sure if you want to invest the time?
 I may be biased, but I truly think the game is amazing and it is only getting better.
-If I had to quickly summarize what the game was like, I would say it is “fixed” Magic the Gathering, stream-lined for a digital implementation.
+If I had to quickly summarize what the game was like, I would say it is a “fixed” Magic the Gathering, stream-lined for digital implementation.
 There is good strategic depth and complexity, a compelling draft environment, and huge range of fun, interesting and powerful cards.
 There are also a number of sweet “digital only” mechanics that make Eternal extra fun.
 The game also allows a wide range of play styles.
 Whether you like beating down and burning face, controlling the board while drawing cards, or assembling whacky combos, Eternal offers it all!

 The game is also extremely “free-to-play” friendly.
 It does not take long to build a competitive collection, and has a more generous “free-to-play” model than most other digital card games.
 Many people have at least one top-tier deck within the first couple of weeks of play without needing to spend a dime.

 The game is also growing!
 Dire Wolf Digital (DWD) – the company that makes Eternal – has told us they are planning to release more sets, and are also considering developing a competitive scene.
 It seems pretty clear that DWD is invested in the future of this game.
 I have also been blown away by the community.
 Whether it is debating strategy or goofing around, there are tons of people who are friendly and helpful.
 You can join the Discord here and the Reddit here.
 If you want to contact me directly use Discord and message me at Neon#3989.

 If you enjoy games with a lot of strategic depth, it is certainly worth a try.
 Within 6-10 hours of play you should probably know if it is for you, and since the game is totally free, you have nothing to lose!
 If you are going to start playing, you should sign up through a “friend link”.
 This gives you some bonuses in-game over regular sign up, as well as bonuses to your friend.
 If you don’t have one you can find one right here!

 The first thing to do when you start Eternal is battle through the Campaign.
 If you are experienced in card games you should find it fairly straight forward (and maybe a little boring), but it will help to introduce you to many of the fundamentals of the game.
 It is possible to go do other things after you finish the Fire campaign (you need to do a Gauntlet run first, then you can do anything else), but at present you should probably just go through the other sections of the campaign so you can get the cards.
 I should note that there are a couple of cards here that do not appear in the rest of the game, so if you later look for something you saw in the Campaign you might find that it does not actually exist.
-Some people have some issues with the final boss, which is a very bizarre battle.
-It takes place in 2 stages where you first get to defeat your opponent easily, but then your opponent gets super-powered.
-For the second half just focus on surviving, since you eventually get the “Eternal Throne” card, which just ends the game.
+Some people have some issues with the final boss, which is a slightly bizarre scenario.
+It takes place in 2 stages where you first get to defeat your opponent easily, but then the AI gets super-powered.
+For the second half just focus on surviving, since you will eventually draw the “Eternal Throne” card, which just ends the game.
 If you are having a lot of difficulty with this fight, check out LocoPojo’s video going through this battle.

 Be sure to take the time to read what your cards do and try to understand the various keywords.
 I am not going to go through the meaning of all the keywords, since they are explained in the tool tips, or in the glossary (which can be found in the menu).
 Here is an article that explains some of the rules details of various mechanics that may not be obvious at first.